openstack-archive/pylockfile/doc/lockfile.rst

 This example is the "hello world" for the :mod:`lockfile` package::

-    from lockfile import FileLock
+    from lockfile import LockFile
-    lock = FileLock("/some/file/or/other")
+    lock = LockFile("/some/file/or/other")
     with lock:
         print lock.path, 'is locked.'

 To use this with Python 2.4, you can execute::

-    frm lockfile import FileLock
+    frm lockfile import LockFile
-    lock = FileLock("/some/file/or/other")
+    lock = LockFile("/some/file/or/other")
     lock.acquire()
     print lock.path, 'is locked.'
     lock.release()

 If you don't want to wait forever, you might try::

-    from lockfile import FileLock
+    from lockfile import LockFile
-    lock = FileLock("/some/file/or/other")
+    lock = LockFile("/some/file/or/other")
     while not lock.i_am_locking():
 	try:
 	    lock.acquire(timeout=60)    # wait up to 60 seconds